IulianOctavianPreda/AutoMice-MouseMover/README.md

 ### Requirements

--   Python 3.7+ - installed and added to path
+-   Python 3.7+(32 bit, optionally 64 bit) - installed and added to path
 -   requiements.txt - installed
--

 ### Instructions

 -   run `python build.py` or `python3 build.py`

 ### Special mentions

+-   If the "shortcuts" / executables are not created, compile them with `gcc MouseMover.cpp -o MouseMover -mwindows` for Windows and `gcc MouseMover.cpp -o MouseMover` for Linux.
+Optionally add the architecture in the name too.

+Examples to compile for different architectures:

+-   Windows:<br/> `gcc MouseMover.cpp -o Windows/MouseMover_x86 -mwindows -m32` <br/> `gcc MouseMover.cpp -o Windows/MouseMover_x64 -mwindows -m64`

+-   Linux: <br/> `gcc MouseMover.cpp -o Linux/MouseMover_x86 -m32` <br/> `gcc MouseMover.cpp -o Linux/MouseMover_x64 -m64`

+For linux you might need to run the command: `sudo apt-get install g++-multilib` To add icons for the Windows executables you can use ResourceHacker.

 #### Windows